 A similar point is made by Nakayma (2002) for Nuuchahnulth (Nootka), which features prominently in debates on lexical flexibility.
 Nakayama concludes that word classes do exist in Nuuchahnulth, but that they are not strongly grammaticized: “word classes in Nuuchahnulth are not so much structural categories as behavioral categories: they represent groups of words defined by a set of regularities that are formed and maintained through repeated use in discourse rather than purely structural properties.” (p.
 57).
 Categorical choice in Nuuchahnulth thus appears to be driven primarily by discourse and information-structural considerations.

-This dissertation intends to apply a discourse-oriented approach like those summarized above to a small but diverse sample of languages, with the expectation of providing empirical evidence of the following claims: a) that languages vary dramatically in the degree to which categorical distinctions have become grammaticized; and that b) in languages where categorical distinctions are not strongly grammaticized, choice of category is in large part determined by discourse function and information status rather than lexical prespecification.
+This dissertation intends (dissertations don’t intend) to apply a discourse-oriented approach like those summarized above to a small but diverse sample of languages, with the expectation of providing empirical evidence of the following claims: a) that languages vary dramatically in the degree to which categorical distinctions have become grammaticized; and that b) in languages where categorical distinctions are not strongly grammaticized, choice of category is in large part determined by discourse function and information status rather than lexical prespecification. nice

 Data & Methods